dalaing/behaviors-and-events/blog/drafts/behaviors.md

 instance Applicative Behavior
 ```

+The documentation mentions that the semantics of an `Behavior a` allows you to view it as being similar to `Time -> a`.

-This means that we can create a behavior that has a constant value across all times using `pure`.
+The `Applicative` instance means that we can create a behavior that has a constant value across all times using `pure`.

 A more interesting way to create a behavior is with `stepper`:
 ```haskell